Marguerite Green, Executive Director

 Emily Mickley-Doyle, Board President, Founder of SPROUT NOLA

 Emily Mickley-Doyle earned her B.A. in Sociology from Loyola University New Orleans in 2008.
-After working in the disabilities field, HIV, and youth fields, she decided that the best way she could make a direct impact is to grow food and to make sure that others have the resources and opportunities to do the same.
-After growing market gardens throughout the city, she co-founded SPROUT NOLA in 2011.
+After working in the disabilities field, HIV, and youth fields, she decided that the best way she could make a direct impact on our food system is to grow food and to make sure that others have the resources and opportunities to do the same.
+After growing market gardens throughout the city, she co-founded SPROUT NOLA in 2012.

-In addition to her work with SPROUT NOLA, Emily is a member of the Greater New Orleans Growers’ Alliance and Louisiana chapter of the National Young Farmers’ Coalition.
+In addition to her work with SPROUT NOLA, Emily is a founder and member of the Greater New Orleans Growers’ Alliance and Louisiana chapter of the National Young Farmers’ Coalition.
 Emily believes that veggies nourish our bodies, and flowers nourish our hearts.